If you’re wondering how to write an email in English, you’re definitely not alone.

 Thanks very much for your time and help!

-3. A formal email: Writing about a problem with a product
+Formal emails: Writing about a problem with a product

 I have to write emails like this pretty often, unfortunately.
 I say “unfortunately” because it’s frustrating to have a problem with a product.
 Dealing with a company’s customer service representatives can be difficult at times.
 But a clear, polite email should help you resolve your problems faster.

-General rules for formal emails:
+General rules for formal emails in English:

 - Politeness: Once again, be very polite.
 Remember that if someone works in customer service, they probably receive many complaint emails every day.
 So have some patience and compassion.
 The other person is human, too.